Mindfulness Clinic | Supervision

-I provide coaching and supervision to psychotherapists and mental health professionals.
-My approach is informed by feedback, deliberate practice, research, and clinical excellence.
-I adopt a coaching, skills-based and creative space with a primary focus on the working alliance, feedback, and measuring progress in therapy.
+Creating a dynamic supervision environment that emphasises skills development and creativity, the primary focus is on fostering a strong working alliance, encouraging feedback, and measuring progress in therapy.
 I am passionate about supporting therapists to become engaged, empowered and confident in their professional lives so they can continue to grow and love their work.
-I help therapists establish baseline competency to focus on goals to improve performance and effectiveness by practising skills to achieve better results in counselling and therapy.
+By aiding therapists in establishing baseline competency, I guide them in setting goals to enhance therapeutic performance and effectiveness.
+This involves honing specific skills through deliberate practice, ultimately leading to improved results in counselling and therapy.

-Feedback is a central feature of my approach, including client tracking and monitoring within the supervisory relationship.
-Lambert and Hawkins (2001) remarked that “It is surprising and even ironic that supervision is frequently conducted in the absence of systematic monitoring of patient progress”.
+Central to this methodology is the incorporation of feedback, which includes client tracking and monitoring within the supervisory relationship.
+Lambert and Hawkins (2001) astutely pointed out, “It is surprising and even ironic that supervision is frequently conducted in the absence of systematic monitoring of patient progress.“

-I adapt my style of supervision to the needs and preferences of the practitioner.
-Several supervisory approaches are utilised, including CBT, psychodynamic, process, developmental and integrative models.
+Tailoring my supervision style to the specific needs and preferences of each practitioner, I incorporate various supervisory approaches such as CBT, psychodynamic, process-oriented, developmental, and integrative models.

 My particular focus lies in handling complex presentations and promoting therapist self-care.
 This encompasses aspects like relational dynamics, empathy, addressing compassion fatigue, preventing burnout, and mitigating the effects of vicarious trauma.